CyclopeLab/Portfolio/Data Analysis.md

 ### Database Model
-For the purpose of this project, I used 4 tables, each relates to the other(s) as illustrated in the Entity Relationship Diagram below.
+For the purpose of this project, I used 4 tables, each relates to the other(s) as illustrated in the Entity Relationship Diagram (ERD) below.

 ![Table Relationship](https://github.com/CyclopeLab/Portfolio/blob/main/Images/Relationships.PNG)